ImAltay/ImAltay/README.md

   <br/>
-- I code and do other nerd stuff
+I code and do other nerd stuff
+I like Video Games, Anime, Pandas and Rum.

 <br/>